 Scalability in Glide: Growth and limitations

 Glide has carved a niche for itself with its standout ability to sync massive amounts of data.
-Whether it’s Google Sheets, Excel, Airtable, or BigQuery, you’re covered.
-Ever tried to import a colossal amount of data and felt like pulling your hair out?
+Whether it's Google Sheets, Excel, Airtable, or BigQuery.
+Have you ever tried to import a colossal amount of data and felt like pulling your hair out?
 Glide can make those large-scale data challenges feel like a breeze.
-Compared to other platforms like Airtable or AppSheet, it’s a powerhouse.
+Compared to other platforms like Airtable or AppSheet, it's a powerhouse.

 Concerned about heavy traffic?
 Glide’s got you covered.
 It can scale with your app, whether it’s serving a hundred or a million users simultaneously.
 That’s the kind of confidence you want in an app-building platform, especially if you’re dealing with large amounts of information.